top of page

 At Woodpecker Court we support the special educational needs of our students by providing a calm but purposeful environment for learning.
 We focus on our three Rs:

-Relationships – Young people often arrive with us with very low self-esteem and confidence, perhaps through previous negative experiences with education.
+Young people often arrive with us with very low self-esteem and confidence, perhaps through previous negative experiences with education.
 A key to challenging this is the development of key relationships.
 Our culture is that staff are known by their first names – respect has to be earned on both sides of the staff/student relationship.
 We often set key relationships and the numbers of people that relationships develop with the student as a target.
 Interventions are aimed at achieving this, especially in the first term with us.
 We see strong, trusting relationships as the key to developing successful lifelong outcomes.

-Resilience – Low self-esteem and confidence means low resilience.
+Low self-esteem and confidence means low resilience.
 Young people arrive with us often feeling that they cannot achieve.
 Baseline assessments early in the programme often reveal a shortfall in actual ability, because many young people feel at the start of term one that they can’t do it.
 There are many interventions and team building programmes that we deliver to challenge this, but the key to developing resilience at Woodpecker Court is the outdoors.
 The early part of the year sees tame conditions in early autumn.
 However, autumn turns to winter.
-As mentioned above, we follow the same outdoor routines all year round.
+We follow the same outdoor routines all year round.
 Therefore breakfast and lunch is eaten outdoors in January.
 We work with the animals in wind, rain and snow.
 This enables young people to develop self-worth and resilience.

 Intervention